 Iron Man Mask Comes to Lincoln Tech in Indianapolis

 It’s a great time to be a movie lover, and Lincoln Tech schools have been inspired to turn the hits of the cinema into hands-on projects in their labs and training bays.
-First came the Star Wars Collision Car, brought to life at Lincoln Tech in Chicago.
-And now, to celebrate the arrival in theaters of Marvel’s Captain America: Civil War, the Director of the CNC Machining & Manufacturing Technology program at Lincoln Tech in Indianapolis has recreated a piece of the blockbuster franchise: the iconic Iron Man mask!
+To celebrate the arrival in theaters of Marvel’s Captain America: Civil War, the Director of the CNC Machining & Manufacturing Technology program at Lincoln Tech in Indianapolis has recreated a piece of the blockbuster franchise: the iconic Iron Man mask!

 “I wanted to show our students how the modern technology in today's machines and our latest programming software can be used to make things besides general parts and components,” says CNC Director Kevin Christian.
 “If we make things like the Iron Man mask, the Captain America shield, and aluminum Legos – and we’re working on all of these – we’re producing things students really relate to!
 And it motivates them to stay focused on the end goal of their training: manufacturing is returning to America, and new careers are available in the growing American manufacturing industry.”